-On-site Tournament Director:
+- Assistant Tournament Director: - Responsibilities:

-- Responsibilities: - Communicate with the grounds crew of the stoppage and resumption times.
-Constant communication will be critical, as things can and will change by the minute. - 2.)
-Communicate with both Team Managers with routine updates on resumption time, as necessary. - 3.)
-Communicate with Team Managers whose teams play in the following game(s), with any updates of schedule changes. - 4.)
-Provide routine updates to the Game Operations staff (UIC, PA Announcer, official scorer) of stoppage and resumption times. - 5.)
-Communicate with District Administrator of any updates occurring at the field of play. - 6.)
-Ensure UIC escorts on-field umpires off of the field UIC with routine updates on resumption time.
+1.)
+Communicate with the Grounds Crew of the stoppage and resumption times.
+Constant communication will be critical, as things can and will change by the minute.

-Grounds Crew:
+2.)
+Communicate with Umpires and Team Manager via routine updates on resumption time, as necessary.

+3.)
+Communicate with Team Managers whose teams play in the following game(s), with any updates of schedule changes.

+4.)
+Provide routine updates to the UIC, PA Announcer, and official scorer of stoppage and resumption times.

+5.)
+Communicate with Tournament Director of any updates occurring at the field of play.

+6.)
+Ensure UIC escorts on-field umpires to the Umpire meeting room and provide UIC with routine updates on resumption time.

-- Responsibilities: - 1.)
-Cover field of play with tarp if available at the discretion of Tournament Director. - 2.)
+- Grounds Crew: - Responsibilities: - 1.)
+Cover field of play with tarp at the discretion of On-Site Tournament Director. - 2.)
 Prepare field of play and dugouts for resumption after a rain delay. - 3.)
-Provide Tournament Director with a game resumption time after rain and/or severe weather has left the area.
+Provide Tournament staff with a game resumption time after rain and/or severe weather has left the area.